Getting an Interview

-I applied online and the process took 1 week - interviewed at Recondo Technology in March 2013.
+I applied online.
+The process took a week.
+I interviewed at Recondo Technology in March 2013.

-Interview Question – What do you do on a daily basis?
-View Answer
+- What do you do on a daily basis?
+1 Answer

-I applied online and the process took 3 days - interviewed at Recondo Technology in September 2010.
+I applied online.
+The process took 3 days.
+I interviewed at Recondo Technology (Denver, CO) in September 2010.